Sergio00166/webFILE/README.md

 <b>Requirements:</b> <br>
  Python3, Windows/Linux, Flask, ffmpeg
- <br>This software includes pysubs2 module under the MIT license, you can find the complete LICENSE in app/data/pysubs2.LICENSE
+ <br>This software includes pysubs2 module under the MIT license<br>
+ you can find the complete LICENSE inside the zip file in app/data/pysubs2.zip

 ---------------------------------------------------